Operational Requirements of Cryogenic Valves

 In the modern society, as the petrochemical industry, the coal chemical industry and the refrigeration industry develop rapidly, cryogenic valves

 , basically, are able to be operated at working temperatures below -29 degrees Celsius.
-Some special cryogenic valves
+Special cryogenic valves

 can deliver liquid gases such as oxygen and natural gases as usual at the working temperature lower than -196 degrees Celsius.